sparkfun/SparkFun_DataLogger/docs/hardware_overview.md

 There are two buttons available on the board for reset and boot.
 These are also broken out on the edge of the board as PTHs.
 If you have your DataLogger IoT mounted in an enclosure, you can also attach an external boot or reset switch too.
 Any Single Pole Normally-Open Push-To-Close momentary switch will do.
 Solder pin headers or wires to the RST and GND breakout pins and connect your external switch to those.

 * **<span STYLE="text-decoration:overline">RESET</span>**: Pressing this button will pull the pin LOW and reset the program running on the ESP32 without unplugging the board.
 * **BOOT**: The boot button usually allows users to force the ESP32 into bootloader mode to manually flash new firmware to the ESP32.
 The ESP32 will remain in this mode until there is a power cycle or the reset button is pressed.
+As of firmware v01.00.02, this button has an extra function: pressing down on the user button for 20 seconds will erase on-board preference storage and restart the board.
 This is connected to pin `0` on the ESP32.

 <div style="text-align: center;">
   <table>